LibreCAD/docs/appx/build.rst

 The source code is hosted on GitHub and is common to all three operating systems.
 It can be download as a "zip" archive or cloned using "git".
 These instructions use the download option, however cloning is recommended if users want to update and build LibreCAD as the source code is updated.
 See below for instructions for using :ref:`cloning <cloning>`.

-Go to the LibreCAD Github page (https://github.com/LibreCAD/LibreCAD).
+Go to the LibreCAD GitHub page (https://github.com/LibreCAD/LibreCAD).
 On the **<> Code** tab, click on the "Clone or Download" button and then click "Download ZIP".
 Save the zip file `LibreCAD-master.zip`.

 .. _buildLinux: